 Lessons learned, including anything you would do differently next time.

-Applied Economics: I tracked the view count of Lightboard videos and animation video in D2L.
+Applied Economics: I tracked the view count of Lightboard videos and the animation video in D2L.
 The animation video is 2-minute long and the Lightboard videos are 10-20 minutes long.
 The animation video received more views.
 Consistent with the findings of Guo, Kim and Rubin 2014, the informal short videos are more engaging in online learning.

 Legal Issues-Administrative & Technical Managers: Students were extremely satisfied with the addition of the multimedia content to the online text.
 So it is clear that this was a worthwhile project that will reap future dividends in student satisfaction.
 The one revision that I would make in my approach is to plan a certain number of multimedia projects to create each month for time-management purposes.